 Start connecting with friends and associates about possible job openings.

 And the big one: Do what you need to do to get yourself through the tough times.

-Just understand this: Any economic stimulus begins (and in many cases ends) with you.
+Just understand this: Any economic stimulus begins and ends with you.

 As a corollary to that, it must also be said that if the worst happens to you, then the only person who can help you rise above the fray is you.